-- Act No. LXXVI of 2009 (in Hungarian) on general rules of starting and conducting service activity. - Act XCV of 2009 (in Hungarian) on the prohibition of unfair distribution practices against suppliers of agricultural and food products. - Act CLXIV of 2005 on trade (in Hungarian). - Government Decree No. 210 of 2009 (in Hungarian) on conditions for trading activities. - Government Decree No. 55 of 2009 (in Hungarian) on fairs, markets, and shopping centers. - Decree No. 57 of 2010 (in Hungarian) on placing foodstuffs on the market, and on the authorization and notification of food production.
+- Act No. LXXVI of 2009 (in Hungarian) on general rules of starting and conducting a service activity. - Act XCV of 2009 (in Hungarian) on the prohibition of unfair distribution practices against suppliers of agricultural and food products. - Act CLXIV of 2005 on trade (in Hungarian). - Government Decree No. 210/2009 (in Hungarian) on conditions for trading activities. - Government Decree No. 55/2009 (in Hungarian) on fairs, markets, and shopping centers.